Border Collies are always on their paws and need lots of exercise!

 This is all down to whether the parents have been health tested before breeding and whether the puppy is from a pet, show or working background.

 It could cost a few hundred pounds to buy everything you need for a puppy.
-This includes, food, a collar, lead, harness, baby gates, food and water bowls, beds and bedding.
+This includes food, a collar, lead, a harness, baby gates, food and water bowls, beds and bedding.
 Professional puppy training classes are also an extra cost to consider.
 You’ll also need to cover the cost of puppy vaccinations and set up pet insurance.
 It’s worth shopping around for the best lifetime cover deal.

 Ongoing costs will typically be things like monthly insurance premiums, flea and worm prevention, annual vaccinations, training class fees and of course, food.